SolunarNexus/Minesweeper/README.md

 ```

 Available commands:
-- `reveal` or `r` - for the board revealing, it expects 2 additional numeric arguments, `reveal <row> <col>`
+- `reveal` or `r` - reveals the board, it expects 2 additional numeric arguments, `reveal <row> <col>`
-- `debug` or `d` - to print debug output (it reveals where are the mines, it should be used for devel. purposes)
+- `debug` or `d` - prints debug output (it reveals where are the mines, it should be used for development purposes)
 - `exit` or `quit` - to leave a game
-- `export` - to export the game in base64 format
+- `export` - exports the game in base64 format
-- `import` - to import the game in the same base64 format (example: `import NSwxMAowLDYKMCw3CjEsMgoxLDUKMSw2CjIsMAoyLDMKMiw3CjMsMAozLDIK`)
+- `import` - imports the game in the same base64 format (example: `import NSwxMAowLDYKMCw3CjEsMgoxLDUKMSw2CjIsMAoyLDMKMiw3CjMsMAozLDIK`)

-Now for the game play: we wanted to have always-safe the first turn (reveal), so the board is generated after the first
+Now for the game play: we want the first turn (reveal) to always be safe, so the board is generated after the first
-reveal and before that, the board is empty and not initialized.
+reveal.
+Before that, the board is empty and not initialized.

-If the player reveals a cell with a mine, it will explode and player will lose.
+If the player reveals a cell with a mine, it will explode and the player will lose.
 After all cells that are not mines are cleared, the player won the game.

-## Additional work
+## Further improvements

-Since our game is ultra popular, the customers wants it to be better.
+Since our game is very popular, the customers want it to be better.

-Here is a list of some suggestions, requested by our customers:
+Here is a list of requests from our customers:

 ### UX/CLI:
-- ``help`` command - to show help with available commands and its description with examples
+- ``help`` command - shows a message with available commands and their descriptions with examples
-- Better UX - for example, sometimes if we provide invalid command, there is no error message
+- Better UX (upser experience) - for example, sometimes if we provide invalid command, there is no error message
-  - Better error handling, right now, the whole game fails if there is an exception
+  - Better error handling - right now, the whole game fails if there is an exception
   - Better error messages
-  - Import should prompt user, whether he wants to replace the current board (if it was already initialized)
+  - `import` should prompt user whether he wants to replace the current board (if it was already initialized)
 - Allow `debug` only if the application is started with `--devel` command line option
 - Add ability to set `seed`, number of `rows`, `cols` and `mines` by command line options

 ### Gameplay:
-- Implement floodfill reveal - currently, we are revealing only the single cell (desc. see bellow).
+- Implement floodfill reveal - currently, we are revealing only one cell (description see below).
 - **We need flags** - add ability to flag cells.
-If the cell is flagged, it cannot be revealed
+If a cell is flagged, it cannot be revealed
-- Export and import with support of flags, we would like to be able to export and import game with flags,
+- Export and import shoud support flags and saving of board state, we would like to be able to export and import a game with flags,
 but also we would like to have stored, which cells were already revealed.
 **IMPORTANT**: the old format has to work for the new version, since our customer wants to play
 their stored games on the new version!